Thinkright20/Profile-Badges/README.md

 # 👋 Achievement Skin Tone

-Some of the achievements' on GitHub appear with a different skin color depending on your Emoji Skin Tone Preference.
+Some of the achievements on GitHub appear with a different skin color depending on your Emoji Skin Tone Preference.

 You can change your preferred Skin Tone by visiting the [appearance settings](https://github.com/settings/appearance).